 But a lot of major languages have significantly adapted how to say “say cheese”.
 I first learned this when I was learning Chinese many years ago, and giggled with glee when I learned that Chinese people say “One… two… three… EGGPLANT!”

 I mean, who wouldn’t smile at “eggplant?”

-What about Arabic, Italian, Hebrew, or other languages not on this list?
-Well, in most of those languages, you just say “cheese!” or something similar
+(Side note: What about Italian, Hebrew, or other languages not on this list?
+Well, in most of those languages, you just say “cheese!”, pronounced as if speaking the local language.)